 Road Noise –

 Goodyear Assurance Triplemax tyres basically focus on attaining better fuel economy.
 For that, it uses a harder ply compound.
 These tyres definitely generate road noise and we do not admire it.
 The Ford Freestyle has a well-insulated cabin but still, the noise would creep in if the music system is off.
 However, Ford’s SYNC-3 music system offers great sound quality and the tyre noise never bothered us till date.
-However, this experience may differ with other cars.
+However, this experience may differ on the other cars.

 These tyres do not look premium but you can’t complain about the looks either.
 They look decent from sides and the tread pattern looks purposeful.